Farming reforms offer hope for Iran's water crisis

-"My friends and I would go on the top of trees in our neighborhood.
+"My friends and I would go on the top of trees in our neighbourhood.
 We could see the lake clearly from that point," said the 32 year-old farmer who grows wheat and beets.

 "Now, there is no water left and our whole ecosystem is messed up," he told Reuters by telephone from his home, which once stood one km (half a mile) from the lakeshore.